Fathers of Mercy: America

-Present day
+21st century

 The Generalate is in Auburn, Kentucky; St. Joseph's Novitiate is located in South Union.
 Novices attend classes at Mount St. Mary's Seminary in Cincinnati.
 The habit of the congregation is the black Roman cassock.

 Their primary apostolate is preaching parish missions and conducting retreats throughout the United States, Canada and Australia.
 They are active in the Archdiocese of Louisville and the dioceses of Green Bay and Owensboro.

 They staff a couple of small, rural parishes in the Archdiocese of Louisville.
 "The Fathers of Mercy Hour" is broadcast on a number of Catholic radio outlets.
 Retreat conferences are made available on CDs.

 The Community Chapel of Divine Mercy

 In the spring of 2006 the Fathers of Mercy began construction of the Chapel of Divine Mercy.
-This chapel took over 2 years to complete construction and in August 2008 was consecrated, by the Most Rev. John Jeremiah McRaith, and opened to the public.
+This chapel took over 2 years to complete construction and in August 2008 was consecrated by John Jeremiah McRaith, and opened to the public.

-Events

-Several events are held annually at the Fathers of Mercy Generalate and the Chapel of Divine Mercy.
-These include the Divine Mercy celebration, the Corpus Christi procession, and the celebrations of vows and Ordinations.